 Mossy stone lanterns quietly blending into Japanese gardens

-After many years, the stone color changes from the freshly quarried bluish gray to a subtle grayish brown; this aging is a much admired feature of the stone.
-It is said that the tea master Sen no Rikyu was captivated by gardens with Izumo Stone Lanterns, and so along with the spreading tea ceremony wabi sabi (quiet beauty) culture, stone lanterns too became increasingly popular throughout Japan.
-In addition to their aesthetic beauty they have good weather resistance to both hot and cold seasons, and even today, we can still find Izumo Stone Lanterns made in the Edo period.
-With a rich variety of shapes and types numbering some 130 or more, Izumo Stone Lanterns are widely appreciated even in present-day Japan.
+Izumo stone lanterns are stone lanterns produced in the city of Sakai Minato in the Tottori prefecture, and in the cities of Matsue and Izumo in the Shimane prefecture.
+They are made of Kimachi stone, fine-grained tuffaceous sandstone quarried from the Kimachi area of Shinji town.
+Izumo stone lanterns can be distinguished by their deep presence and harmony with traditional Japanese gardens.
+The Kimachi stone is highly absorbent and moss grows quickly on it.
+Therefore the stone lanterns seem to absorb the garden's atmosphere and effortlessly blend within the nature.
+Also, they have long been appreciated as a way of expressing wabi-sabi (beauty within simplicity and imperfection) in the traditional Japanese gardens.
+After many years, the stone color changes from the freshly quarried bluish gray to a subtle grayish brown.
+It is said that Sen no Rikyu, an influential master of tea ceremony (1522-1591), was captivated by gardens with Izumo stone lanterns, and so along with the spreading tea ceremony and wabi-sabi culture, the stone lanterns became increasingly popular throughout Japan.
+In addition to their aesthetic beauty they have good weather resistance to both hot and cold climates, which is why we can still find Izumo stone lanterns that were made in the Edo period (1603-1868) today.
+With a rich variety of shapes and types numbering around 130 or more, Izumo stone lanterns are widely appreciated even nowadays in Japan.

 General Production Process

-Kimachi stone is quarried from a sandstone bed spreading some 20 km east and west from the Kimachi area of Shinji Town in Matsue City.
-It is a fine-grained easy-to-work tuffaceous sandstone with an attractive color tone which harmonizes well with gardens.
-Only the finest quality Kimachi stone is used to make Izumo Stone Lanterns.
+- 1. Rough stone Kimachi stone is quarried from a sandstone bed spreading some 10 km east and west from the Kimachi area of Shinji town in the city of Matsue.
+It is a fine grained easy-to-work tuffaceous sandstone with an attractive color tone which harmonizes well with gardens.
+Only the finest quality Kimachi stone is used to make Izumo stone lanterns.

-The quarried rough stone is shaped using such tools as an adze, pickaxe, chisel, or three-blade tool.
+- 2. Shaping The quarried rough stone is shaped using such tools as adzes, pickaxes, and chisels.
 Each piece is carved to emphasize its soft curves and beautiful shapes, taking into account the overall balance of roundness, slopes, edge lines, and other elements.

-The joint sections, apart from the roof and light box, are jointed using round tenons in accordance with a prescribed ratio.
+- 3. Joining The joint sections, apart from the shade and light box, are jointed using round tenons in accordance with a prescribed ratio.
 The round tenon is a round cylinder of stone which fits into a matching round mortise hole.

-There are many shapes for Izumo Stone Lanterns; however, even though the lantern shapes may vary, it is important that each lantern is both attractive and harmonious.
-In their production the craftsman pays attention to the following points: Have soft curves been created?
-Is the whole lantern well-balanced?
-Does the stone lantern harmonize with the garden and nature?
-Only after the craftsman is assured the lantern is well balanced, elegant and with an exquisite appearance, will the work be given the seal of approval as an Izumo Stone Lantern.
+- 6. Overall balance There are many forms for Izumo stone lanterns.
+Although the lantern shapes may vary, it is important that each lantern is both attractive and well balanced.
+During the production, the craftsman pays attention to tick the points including gentle curves, well overall balance, and well harmonization blending into nature.
+Only after the craftsman is assured that the lantern is well balanced, elegant and has an exquisite appearance can the work be given the seal of approval as an Izumo stone lantern.

 Where to Buy & More Information